How to grow figs

 Caring for fig trees

 In some areas, fig trees will need protecting over winter, especially if the tree is young.
-When the leaves have dropped, cover with horticultural fleece, or if your tree is fan-trained, packing straw around the branches will do the job.
-Move pot grown fig trees into a cool shed, or covered area.
+When the leaves have dropped, cover with horticultural fleece, or if your tree is fan-trained, pack straw around the branches.
+Move pot grown fig trees into a cool shed, or covered area such as a greenhouse.

 In spring, remove the protection, give the tree a good feed and mulch with well rotted manure, or move pot-grown figs back outdoors.

 Training and pruning fig trees